 No more debugging nightmares!

-To make sure you do not miss my next GDB tutorial, sign up to the gdbWatchPoint mailing list below.
+Don't miss my next GDB tutorial - sign up to my gdbWatchPoint mailing list below.